djpowers/personal-site/src/now.md

 ## 💉 Vaccination

-I have officially received my first dose of the Pfizer COVID-19 vaccine.
+I am now fully vaccinated, courtesy of the Pfizer COVID-19 vaccine.
 You can read my quote about it in this [Boston Globe article](https://www.bostonglobe.com/2021/04/06/metro/states-new-covid-19-eligibility-rules-open-flood-gates-people-seek-vaccinations/), if you're so inclined.
 (Please ignore the judgmental tone, and just get vaccinated as soon as you're eligible.)

 If you're in Massachusetts and trying to sign up a family member, friend, or yourself, [this guide](https://www.bostonmagazine.com/news/2021/03/24/massachusetts-vaccine-appointment-tips/) was generally helpful.
 The CVS at midnight approach seemed most effective, if you don't mind putting in the effort.

-### 🗓 DAYS UNTIL DAVE IS CONSIDERED FULLY VACCINATED:

-{{ helpers.daysUntilVaccinated() }}

 ## ✍️ Working